-- Support the adoption and understanding of Vassar’s digital workplace program by helping to create communication and engagement plans
+Support the adoption and understanding of Vassar’s digital engagement program by helping to create communication and engagement plans

-- Design new programs that will leverage technology to enhance the employee experience by identifying opportunities and surfacing new approaches to successfully engage all types of employees
+Design new programs and resources that will leverage technology to enhance the employee experience by identifying opportunities and surfacing new approaches to successfully engage all types of employees

-- Impact the policies and processes that allow us to refine our commitment inclusive hiring and equitable employee development through research and collaboration with other similar institutions
+Impact the policies and processes that allow us to refine our commitment to inclusive hiring and equitable employee development through research and collaboration with other similar institutions

 60 days: The next 30 days, together we will identify the best initiatives for you to focus on and develop a plan for how you can be most impactful during your time in the position.

 90 days: Well established in your role, the next 30 days and beyond will be spent being an active member of various teams, working groups, and projects, contributing to and having a direct impact on the direction of these initiatives.